mongodb/specifications/source/connection-string/connection-string-spec.md

 In this case the auth database would be `admin?` and the connection options `w=1`.

-Q: How should the space character be encoded in a connection string?\
-Space characters SHOULD be encoded as `%20` rather than `+`, this will be portable across all implementations.
+Q: How should the space character be encoded in a connection string?<br> Space characters SHOULD be encoded as `%20` rather than `+`, this will be portable across all implementations.
 Implementations MAY support decoding `+` into a space, as many languages treat strings as `x-www-form-urlencoded` data by default.

 ## Changelog